 The film is accentuated by its riveting and compelling score that beckons the viewer to inch closer and take a look at this bleak world.
 As far as looks go, the cinematography of the film is astounding setting up a grim mood amidst the backdrop of dark pines that encroach on our characters– the atmosphere feels icy and there’s a nagging feeling that something hides in the edges of the frame.
 The Night Circus is an enigmatic delight and quality piece shrouded in mystery and intrigue that will surely drag you back in for another view.

-Check out the short Danish film at the following link.
+Check out the short Danish film.
 The Night Circus is produced by Mikkel Jensen and stars Kim Sønderholm and Eske Skafsgaard Hjorth.